neondatabase/website/content/docs/guides/neon-authorize.md

 ## Sample applications

-You can use these sample ToDo applications to get started using Neon Authorize with the following popular authentication providers.
+You can use these sample ToDo applications to get started using Neon Authorize with popular authentication providers.

 <DetailIconCards>
 <a href="https://github.com/neondatabase-labs/clerk-nextjs-frontend-neon-authorize" description="A Todo List built with Clerk, Next.js, and Neon Authorize (SQL from the Frontend)" icon="github">Clerk (Frontend) + Neon Authorize</a>